Table of Contents

 Oh and let us not forget about storage costs for VOD.
 These costs vary greatly (Amazon S3, Google Drive or Net Storage) but you can guestimate at $.25/GB.
 An hour and a half movie encoded at full HD is about 3GB which costs $.75 a month to store.

-So it is important to estimate all of your costs before you consider launching an OTT service.
-Content is expensive and you need enough of it to keep consumers coming back.
+So it is important to estimate all of your costs before you consider launching an OTT AVOD service.
+Video content is expensive and you need enough of it to keep consumers coming back.
 Then you need to spend dollars to drive users to watch the content.
-Finally, you have all of these operation hard costs to operate the service.
+Finally, you have all of these operation hard costs to operate your OTT AVOD service.